kellykohlleffel/qbr_data_generator_and_enterprise_qbr_generator/README.md

 # QBR Data Generator

-This project generates synthetic data for testing QBR (Quarterly Business Review) generation systems.
+This project generates synthetic data for use in a QBR (Quarterly Business Review) generation application.
+The data generator simulates a combined dataset from a CRM (e.g. SFDC, Hubspot, D365), an issue and project tracking solution like Jira, and a customer service and support platform such as Zendesk.
 The generated data includes:
 - 750 randomly generated records with industry-specific company names
 - 5 control records for testing
 - Data representing integration from multiple systems and MEDDICC sales qualification

+In addition, the second part of this project addresses two critical sales challenges that are organization-wide in every company:
+1. Creating reliable, standardized quarterly business review presentations for sales management
+2. Reducing (or potentially eliminating) the time account executives spend preparing QBRs

 ## Project Setup